The New Uniform Residential Loan Application

 - The collection of information that is relevant in making a loan underwriting decision

-- Updates to the physical format and layout to enhance the collection of information and useability of the form
+- Updates to the physical format and layout to enhance the collection of information and usability of the form

 - The collection of more extensive demographic information, currently required by the January 2018 Home Mortgage Disclosure Act